samuelim01/tp/docs/UserGuide.md

 Examples:
 - `vendor list` followed by `vendor delete 2` deletes the 2nd vendor on the vendor list
-- `vendor find Anne` followed by `vendor delete 1` deletes the 1st vendor in the results of the `find` command
+- `vendor filter n/Anne` followed by `vendor delete 1` deletes the 1st vendor in the results of the `filter` command

 Expected behaviour upon success:
 - Deletes the vendor at the specified `INDEX`